 If you are worried and pondering about how much LASIK costs, then we have a great solution for you.
 The Lifetime Vision Plan is Barnet Dulaney Perkins’ commitment to maintaining your highest quality of vision throughout a lifetime.
-Our surgeons are so confident in the stability of our patients’ results over time that we offer lifetime vision enhancements for our patients that qualify for free LASIK for life.
+Our surgeons are so confident in the stability of our patients’ results over time that we offer lifetime vision enhancements for our patients who qualify for free Vision for Life.

 There are some great financing options you can use to pay for LASIK.

 Check if your employer offers flexible spending accounts to offset medical expenses.
 What happens in these accounts is that you are allowed to set aside a certain amount of pre-tax dollars for medical costs, including the LASIK surgery cost.
 If this is an option with your employer, then take advantage of it to pay for your LASIK eye surgery.